 Ezekiel of the Old Testament is somewhat of a counterpart to what the book of Revelation is to the New Testament.
 Ezekiel contains a story flow of prophecy as the book of Revelation does.
 Understanding what God revealed in this book will help you prepare for the prophetic events that are coming.

 Ezekiel covered some territory that the other prophets usually did not, and on a rather large scale.
-He describes a lot of horrifying events that God prophesied.
-He also balances that terrible news with good news, such as one of the most beautiful chapters in the Bible about the Bride of Jesus Christ.
-But there’s no escaping the stark detail with which Ezekiel prophesies what is coming on the modern descendants of Israel and the world.
+He described a lot of horrifying events that God prophesied.
+He also balanced that terrible news with good news, such as one of the most beautiful chapters in the Bible about the Bride of Jesus Christ.
+But there’s no escaping the stark detail with which Ezekiel prophesied what is coming on the modern descendants of Israel and the world.

-Never in the history of man has Ezekiel had such a profound meaning as today!
+Never in the history of man has the book of Ezekiel had such a profound meaning as today!

 Getting to know the true God is a dominant theme in the book of Ezekiel.
 The people of this world have many different ideas of who and what God is.
 But their words and actionsprovethey don’t know God.
 In a few short years, Ezekiel prophesied, the whole world shall come to know God!
 That is where everything is leading.
 This world is about to know God for the first time ever.
 (Note such verses as Ezekiel 6:7, 10; 12:15, 20; 16:62; 34:27; 37:13-14.)

-Before that happens to this world, God says His end-time very elect will send out a warning message.
+Before that happens, God says His end-time very elect will send out a warning message.
 They will declare the book of Ezekiel in its entirety and help lead the world to get to know the true, living God.
 There is nothing more thrilling than truly knowing God!
 God reveals Himself in Ezekiel.